northbridge-sys/en-lsl-framework/README.md

 🔽 [12:11:25.05] (13a1 16%) New Script
 🛑 FATAL ERROR: The script will send this message and stop.
 ```

+Since you can change the loglevel at runtime, you can get a treasure trove of diagnostic information without needing anything more than a script with a single line of code!
+(Or the ManageLoglevel.lsl and SetLoglevel.lsl utility scripts, which are a little easier to use.)

 ## Instructions